openfisca/openfisca-doc/en/web-tools/trace_tool.md

 tools.get_trace_tool_link(scenario, variables = ['af'], api_url = 'http://api.openfisca.fr')
 ```

-The requested variables (`'af'` here) will be calculated, and the trace tool will call the web API at the given
+The requested variables (`'af'` here) will be calculated, and the trace tool will call the web API at the given base URL.

-base URL.
+Of course, the scenario JSON payload will be the one corresponding of your Python `scenario` variable.